20. I would like to hold a memorial service within a state park and release balloons/floating candles/candle-lit sky lanterns. Is that allowed?

 17. Are you allowed to smoke (cigarettes, cigars, pipes, vapes) in state parks?

-When visitors are outdoors in Florida State Parks, they are permitted to smoke if they are of legal age to do so.
+In outdoor areas where smoking is not prohibited, visitors of legal age may smoke.
 We ask that cigarette butts and any other trash/waste material be completely extinguished and disposed of in proper trash containers.

 14. What is the policy regarding firearms in Florida State Parks and Trails?

-If you are not engaged in fishing/camping/lawful hunting and do not have a concealed weapons license for your firearm, please secure your firearm within your vehicle while in a state park.
 Savannas Preserve State Park is the only park exception to the rules described above.
-Chapter 258.157, F.S., states that “it is unlawful for any person, except a law enforcement or conservation officer, to have in his or her possession any firearm while within the Savannas.”
+Chapter 258.157, F.S., states that it is unlawful for any person, except a law enforcement or conservation officer, to have in his or her possession any firearm while within the Savannas Preserve State Park.

 13. I use a power-driven mobility device (OPDMD) due to my mobility disability.
 Are there any restrictions on use of this within Florida State Parks?